tudelft3d/val3dity/data/poly/README.txt

 -----
 cube with an extra vertex on an edge.
 Only one of the 2 incident faces has it explicitly.
-Is it valid?
-No idea... topology vs geometry.
-Oracle says 'valid'.
+Geometrically valid, but topologically invalid.
+Thus: invalid.
+Oracle says 'valid' though

 cube9
 ---------